pivotal/docs-tap/learning-center/getting-started/learningcenter-operator.md

 This only applies to the ingress created for the training portal and workshop sessions.
 It does not apply to the any ingress created from a workshop as part of the workshop instructions.

-This may be necessary where a specific ingress provider is not as reliable in maintaining websocket connections, as explained above is the case for the nginx ingress controller when there are frequent creation or deletions of ingresses occurring in the cluster.
+This may be necessary where a specific ingress provider is not as reliable in maintaining websocket connections as explained above in the case for the nginx ingress controller when there are frequent creation or deletions of ingresses occurring in the cluster.

 ## Trusting insecure registries

 One of the options available for workshops is to automatically deploy an image registry per workshop session.
-When the Learning Center operator is configured to use a secure ingress with valid wildcard certificate, the image registry will work out of the box.
+When the Learning Center Operator is configured to use a secure ingress with valid wildcard certificate, the image registry will work out of the box.

-If the Learning Center operator is not setup to use secure ingress, the image registry will be accessed over HTTP and will be regarded as an insecure registry.
+If the Learning Center Operator is not set up to use secure ingress, the image registry will be accessed over HTTP and is regarded as an insecure registry.

-When using the optional support for building container images using ``docker``, the docker daemon deployed for the workshop session will be configured in this case so it knows the image registry is insecure and pushing images to the image registry will still work.
+When using the optional support for building container images using ``docker``, the docker daemon deployed for the workshop session will be configured in this case so it knows the image registry is insecure and pushing images to the image registry still works.

-In this case of an insecure image registry, deployment of images from the image registry to the Kubernetes cluster will not however work unless the Kubernetes cluster is configured to trust the insecure registry.
+In this case of an insecure image registry, deployment of images from the image registry to the Kubernetes cluster will not, however, work unless the Kubernetes cluster is configured to trust the insecure registry.

 How you configure a Kubernetes cluster to trust an insecure image registry will differ based on how the Kubernetes cluster is deployed and what container runtime it uses.